Ropes, Sacks & Jute Bags Trading License in Dubai: Cost and Requirements

 Complete visa applications for shareholders and staff

-Receive the trading licence and commence operations
+Receive the trading license and commence operations

 The entire process can typically be completed within three to seven working days for straightforward applications.